Melodic Funk Jazz and Fusion.

 I am touring with my band, the instruments are: Bass, Drums, Keys, Guitar and Saxophone/Flute.

 On the Home page you can find the latest performances.
 I have almost always posted a live video link in the message of a concert that already took place, for you to watch.
-Also on my Youtube channel I have several live videos available.
-And on Facebook and Instagram I have posted live videos as well.
+You can also look on my Youtube channel or Socials for live videos.

 In April 2019 I recorded an episode of the TV show Azefat (“Women in music”) for Abu Dhabi TV in Amsterdam.
 A special about me and my music.